-- Devices must be brought into school every day, fully charged. - Care should be taken to avoid damage to, or loss of, the device. - Devices should only be used in lesson time at the invitation of the teacher.
-They should not be used or visible at break or lunchtime, or in non-classroom areas. - Devices should not be used to photograph or record (audio/video) any student or staff, or any element of the lesson.
+- Devices must be brought into school every day, fully charged. - Care should be taken to avoid damage to, or loss of, the device.
+Causing intentional damage to a device will be viewed very seriously. - Devices should only be used in lesson time at the invitation of the teacher.
+They should not be used or visible at break or lunchtime, or in non-classroom areas. - Devices should not be used to photograph or record (audio/video) any student or staff, or any element of the lesson. - Students must adhere to the stipulations laid down in the Acceptable Use Policy.